svartm/alis/README.md

 ## Recovery

+**Not tested with RiftOS, instructions from picodotdev's alis repository.** Adapt as needed.

 Boot from the latest <a href="https://www.archlinux.org/download/">original Arch Linux installation media</a>.
 After boot use the following commands to start the recovery, this will allow you to enter in the arch-chroot environment.

 ```